-Due to a combination of historical, geographic, and resource factors, there is significantly less electricity integration between the United States and Mexico (Figure 6-3).
-According to the Energy Information Administration (EIA), in 2015, the United States and Mexico traded approximately 7.69 million MWh total (compared to 77.2 million MWh traded between the United States and Canada), with the United States exporting 0.39 million MWh and importing 7.3 million MWh.
+Due to a combination of historical, geographic, and resource factors, there is significantly less electricity integration between the United States and Mexico than between the United States and Canada.
+According to the Energy Information Administration (EIA), in 2015 the United States and Mexico traded approximately 7.69 million MWh total (compared to 77.2 million MWh traded between the United States and Canada), with the United States exporting 0.39 million MWh and importing 7.3 million MWh.^f

-A number of factors explain the differences: both countries' border regions have experienced electricity shortages and lack reliable excess-generation resources to export to the other; Mexico's states along the U.S. border have some of the lowest population densities in the country; and the border regions include areas with low (or insufficient) levels of existing transmission capacity.
-Two U.S. states, Texas and California, dominate the cross-border interactions with very different visions for integration.
-ERCOT shares the longest border with Mexico of any U.S. state, but all transmission connections between the Mexican grid and ERCOT are asynchronous, and trades are primarily for emergency backup, as illustrated in Figure 6-1.
-Baja California is not connected to the rest of the Mexican federal grid, and therefore, robust California-Baja California cross-border integration may not lead to more integration opportunities in the absence of more domestic, long-distance transmission in Mexico.
+A number of factors explain the differences: both Canada's and Mexico's border regions have experienced electricity shortages and lack reliable excess-generation resources43 to export to the other; Mexico's states along the U.S. border have some of the lowest population densities in the country;^{44, 45} and the border regions include areas with low (or insufficient) levels of existing transmission capacity.
+Two U.S. states-Texas and California-dominate the cross-border interactions with very different visions for integration.
+ERCOT shares the longest border with Mexico of any U.S. state, but all transmission connections between the Mexican grid and ERCOT are asynchronous, and trades are primarily for emergency backup, as illustrated in Figure 6-3.
+Because Baja California is not connected to the rest of the Mexican federal grid, robust California-Baja California cross-border integration may not lead to more integration opportunities in the absence of more domestic, long-distance transmission in Mexico.